etineh/API_With_SwaggerDoc/README.md

 To get started running the code on your system locally -

 tools required (to download)

-mongo compass(offline) or mongo could (online) node (version recommended) postmas to test the api (optional).
+mongo compass(offline) or mongo could (online)

+node (version recommended)

+postman to test the api (optional).
 You can use swagger documentation link to test it too.

 open the project on your editor (preferrably VS Code) cd to server (the file name)